AGENCY CONTACT INFORMATION

 Each state has the primary authority to enact and enforce alcohol laws consistent with the desires and needs of its citizens.
 Arizona is, and has always been, a “license” state in which liquor licenses are issued to qualified individuals who wish to produce, distribute or sell liquor to the public.
 Other states are “control” states in which the state operates liquor warehouses and retail outlets.

-According to the Department website, DLLC is organized into three divisions:
+According to the Department website, DLLC is organized into two divisions:

 Arizona’s first liquor regulation was the 1864 Howell Code which assessed liquor taxes on vendors of wines and distilled spirits.